Street Fighter producer Yoshinori Ono reveals his next position after Capcom

 Much of Ono's personal message was addressed toward members of the fighting game community.
 Ono's highly visible presence at the head of the genre's biggest game made him something of a figurehead (and target of usually good-natured teasing), and he said that though "there may be some distance" between him and the FGC for a while, he's looking forward to spending time with them again when he gets the chance.

-You could interpret those parting words as a teaser that DelightWorks may have a fighting game project of its own in the works - or you could just see it as the usual wistful musing about getting the whole gang back together again someday, whether or not it's likely to happen.
-I'm leaning toward the latter interpretation for now, but it will still be worth keeping an eye on future projects from DelightWorks to see where Ono leads it next.
+You could interpret those parting words as a teaser that DelightWorks may have more fighting game projects in the works - it is publishing Melty Blood: Type Lumina which is set to arrive this year - or you could just see it as the usual wistful musing about getting the whole gang back together again someday.
+Either way, it will be worth keeping an eye on future projects from DelightWorks to see where Ono leads it next.

 See what else we're looking forward to with our big guide to new games 2021 and beyond.